nameko/nameko-examples/README.md

 #### Gateway Service (work in progress)

-Is a service exposing HTTP Api to be used by external clients e.g., Web and Mobile APPS.
+Is a service exposing HTTP Api to be used by external clients e.g., Web and Mobile Apps.
 It coordinates all incoming requests and composes responses based on data from underlying domain services.

 [Marshmallow](https://pypi.python.org/pypi/marshmallow) is used for validating, serializing and deserializing complex Python objects to JSON and vice versa in all services.